cottonbhudz/Data-Projects/README.md

 These Projects include:

-SQL: Data cleaning and data analyzation, used later for data visualization
+SQL: Data cleaning and data analysis, used later for data visualization

 Excel Data: